Contact Us

 Megan Mahoney – Land Trust Associate

-Megan is local to York County in the Lake Wylie area, where she grew up and has lived in for the past twelve years.
+Megan grew up in the Lake Wylie area of York County and has lived in York County for the past fifteen years.
 After graduating from Clover High School in 2016, she spent a couple years at York Technical College before transferring to Winthrop University.
 She graduated from Winthrop University in the Spring of 2020 with a Bachelor’s in Science focusing on Conservation.
-She has a personal and professional background and interest in the conservation of natural resources and beauty and plans to pursue a career in the field, focusing on wildlife management and conservation research.
-For general inquiries, she can be contacted at: mahoneynationfordlandtrust@gmail.com
+She has a personal and professional background and interest in the conservation of natural resources.
+At home she cares for her dog Riley and is passionate about writing, film, wildlife ecology, and paleontology.
+She has been with Nation Ford Land Trust since 2021.

 NFLA Greenspace